hellman/optimodel/README.md

 **Warning:** small constraint systems do not imply better performance (although may have some correlation on practice).

+**Warning:** the project is in its early stages under development, things may break/not work, be unclear, etc.

 The code is based on the paper ([ia.cr/2021/1099](https://ia.cr/2021/1099)) by Aleksei Udovenko titled

 > *MILP modeling of Boolean functions by minimum number of inequalities*.

 <!-- Many datasets, results and benchmarks are available in a separate repository [optimodel-results](https://github.com/hellman/optimodel-results). -->

+Based on closely related packages
+- [monolearn](https://github.com/hellman/monolearn) - generic monotone learning, and
+- [optisolveapi](https://github.com/hellman/optisolveapi) - efficient SAT/MILP APIs).

 ## Installation